Skip to main content

 Problem Map and "HMW" Statements

-I facilitated the creation of a comprehensive map representing key actors in the decarbonization workstream.
-This map served as a foundation for gathering feedback from our cross-functional team.
-I then led the effort to distill this feedback into actionable "How Might We" (HMW) statements.
-These statements captured both user and internal team pain points and needs, providing clear direction for our ideation process.
+I facilitated the creation of a comprehensive map representing key actors in the decarbonization workstream, which served as a foundation for gathering feedback from our cross-functional team.
+I then led the effort to distill that feedback into actionable “How Might We” (HMW) statements, capturing both user and internal-team pain points and providing clear direction for our ideation process.

 Explore & Ideate

 Using our HMW statements as prompts, I organized and facilitated a dynamic sketching session.
 This collaborative effort ensured our team generated a wide range of potential solutions directly addressing the identified challenges.
-I was impressed by the creativity and insights that emerged during this session, resulting in sketches that served as a visual brainstorm, capturing innovative ideas and potential feature concepts.
+The sketches served as a visual brainstorm, capturing innovative ideas and potential feature concepts.

 Sketches generated during ideation sessions